caddyserver/website/src/docs/markdown/caddyfile/directives/try_files.md

 See the [`file` matcher](/docs/caddyfile/matchers#file) for more details.

 ## Examples

-If the request does not match any static files, rewrite to an index/router file:
+If the request does not match any static files, rewrite to your PHP index/router entrypoint:

 ```caddy-d
 try_files {path} /index.php
 ```

-Same, but adding the original path to the query string:
+Same, but adding the original path to the query string (required by some legacy PHP apps):

 ```caddy-d
 try_files {path} /index.php?{query}&p={path}